jmettraux/aachen/src/cc03__skills.md

 ### Sail

 To sail and navigate a ship, to build a craft.
-To read sea weather, to manage sailers, everything expected from a mariner.
+To read sea weather, to manage sailors.

 ### Sneak

-To prowl unnoticed, to hide things so they cannot be found, to travel without leaving traces, to pick locks and defeat traps.
+To move unnoticed, without leaving traces, to conceal things, to deal with locks and traps.

 ### Survive

 To mitigate environmental hazards, to identify plants and wildlife, to craft basic survival tools and shelter.

+### Swim

+To swim, to be at ease in the water.

 ### Trade

-To buy and sell at a profit, to identify the worth of goods, to deal with merchants and traders, to know the laws and ways about smuggling and contraband.
+To buy and sell advantageously, to value goods correctly, to deal with traders and merchants, to know about trade laws, smuggling, and contraband.

 ### Work

-To plow fields, tend herds, weave cloth, hew trees, build halls, and all those things.
+To toil in the fields, take care of herds, hew trees, weave cloth.
+All the work.